uktrade/data-hub-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Has the branch been rebased to master?
 - [ ] Automated tests (Any of the following when applicable: Unit, Functional or End-to-End)
-- [ ] Manual compatibility testing (Browsers: Chrome, Firefox, IE11, Safari)
+- [ ] Manual compatibility testing (Browsers: Chrome, Firefox, Edge, Safari)